justinn79/Type-Frenzy/README.md

 A typing game inspired by osu by allowing players to optionally select game modifiers to increase difficulty and score.

+Controls:
+----- Main Menu -----
+- Use arrow keys to navigate through the menu
+- Press SPACE to select
+----- In Game -----
+- Press SPACE or ENTER to submit your input
+- Press TAB to reset your typing input box
+- Press ESCAPE to pause the game

 - Type and match the prompted words on the screen.
 - Lives are shown at the top left of the screen and are lost when submitting an incorrect word.
 - There is a typing meter at the bottom that depletes overtime but resets after every correct input.